wongwil/wongwil.github.io/_posts/2024-05-21-longest-common-prefix.md

  - `strs[i]` consists of only lowercase English letters.

 ### Solution (Java)
-Although this is an easy problem, finding an optimial solution is not trivial.
+Although this is an easy problem, finding an optimal solution is not trivial.
 The straightforward solution which I did first was to take the first word as comparison.
 Then, compare the characters from all other words at `i=0`, and make sure they all match the letter from the first word.
 If yes, we can move to the next character (and add the character to the prefix), if not return the prefix so far.